JonGoSonobi/fe-code-challenge/README.md

 You may alter this project in anyway, all we ask is that you use ReactJS on the client.
 Feel free to install any third party node packages that you feel that you need to show your skill.

 ### Challenges:
-1 - Create an endpoint in the web server to allow clients to POST to /inventory to create an inventory record.
+1 - Create an endpoint in the web server to allow clients to POST to /inventory to create an inventory record in the database.

 2 - Create a UI to show a list of inventory.